Rectal prolapse

 Can you reverse rectal prolapse symptoms without surgery?

-There are certain things you can do before or instead of surgery, to help manage your symptoms, as well as reducing your prolapse.
+There are certain things you can do before or instead of surgery, to help manage your symptoms, as well as reduce your prolapse.
 These measures are often enough to manage a partial prolapse.

-- Treating constipation or diarrhoea.
-For constipation, this includes eating more high-fibre foods and making sure you’re drinking enough.
-Try not to strain when you have a bowel movement.
+- Treat constipation or diarrhoea.
+For constipation, this includes eating more high-fibre foods and to make sure you drink enough.
+Try not to strain when you have a poo.
 Your doctor may also prescribe a laxative to soften your poo.

 - Barrier creams.
-Your doctor may also recommend that you use barrier creams containing zinc – for example, baby nappy rash creams – around your anus.
+Your doctor may recommend you use barrier creams that contain zinc – for example, baby nappy rash creams – around your anus.

 - Exercises.
-Your doctor may also suggest doing specific exercises to strengthen your pelvic floor muscles and prevent the prolapse getting worse They may refer you to a physiotherapist who has an interest in the pelvic floor.
+While you can’t fix a rectal prolapse with exercise, your doctor may suggest you do specific exercises to strengthen your pelvic floor muscles and prevent the prolapse getting worse.
+They may refer you to a physiotherapist who specialises in the pelvic floor.

 What happens if a rectal prolapse is left untreated?

 In adults, it’s unlikely that a full-thickness rectal prolapse will go away on its own.
-Surgery might sometimes be recommended for a partial relapse too.
-Children may need surgery if they have a complicated rectal prolapse or if their prolapse hasn’t gone away within a year.
+Rectal prolapse surgery might sometimes be recommended for a partial relapse too.
+Children may need rectal prolapse surgery if they have a complicated rectal prolapse or if their prolapse hasn’t gone away within a year.

-If your surgeon recommends you have an operation, they’ll explain what this involves and how you should prepare.
-They will explain all the benefits and possible risks of your surgery and complications including the chance that the prolapse may come back.
-You can ask any questions you have, to make sure you’re happy to give your consent to the treatment.
+Your surgeon will explain what the operation involves and how you should prepare.
+They’ll explain all the benefits and possible risks of your surgery and complications, including the chance that the prolapse may come back.
+You can ask any questions you have to make sure you’re happy to give your consent to the treatment.

-There are many different procedures which surgeons can use to treat a rectal prolapse.
+There are different procedures that surgeons can use to treat a rectal prolapse.

-Surgery for rectal prolapse is carried out in one of the following two ways.
+Rectal prolapse surgery is carried out in one of two ways.

-- Through your abdomen (tummy).
-This involves making a cut in your abdomen to reach your rectum and fix it in place (rectopexy).
+- Through your tummy (abdomen).
+Your surgeon will make a cut in your tummy to reach your rectum and fix it in place (rectopexy).
 Younger patients usually have this type of surgery.
-It is usual to have this done with keyhole (laparoscopic) surgery.
+It’s usual to have this done with keyhole (laparoscopic or robotic) surgery.

 - Through your perineum (the area around your anus).
-It can involve removing part of the prolapsed rectum and sewing in place the remaining section to prevent it happening again.
+Your surgeon may remove part of the prolapsed rectum and sew in place the remaining section to prevent it happening again.

 If you have a partial (mucosal) prolapse, your surgeon will use different techniques to treat it.
 The surgery is usually like the kind of surgery you might have for piles (haemorrhoids).